 We now provide the correlation co-efficient for ozone and other pollutants here in the revised manuscript (P. XX, Lines XX-XX):

-O3 was negatively correlated with other pollutants.
+O3 was negatively correlated with other pollutants, ranging from -0.58 to -0.88.

 10) Results, page 13, line 9: Can the authors also provide posterior probability for the null?